About anxiety disorders

 Recovery from an anxiety disorder is possible with the right treatment and support.
 Effective treatments for anxiety disorders may include:

 - Cognitive behavioural therapy – aims to change patterns of thinking, beliefs and behaviours that may trigger anxiety.
-Part of the therapy may involve gradually exposing a person to situations that trigger anxiety: this is called desensitisation.

 Where to get help